-As demons devoured every delusion, the sense of an individual self was destroyed.
+As demons devoured every delusion, and demons were seen as illusions, the sense of an individual self was destroyed.
 Only the remains of the monk would be left, as a smouldering piece of shit, egolessly festering on the gravesite.
 Although the objective was apparently a noble one, the risks were known to be significant, at least to the self, defined as it is by its perpetual seeking for personal relevance.

 For every monk that shifted into liberation, many more went insane, forever locked into the world of a madman, the gateway to enlightenment slammed shut for all eternity.